Opinion guest column

 48

-Eric Cigan about 9 years ago
+Eric Cigan over 9 years ago

 MIT is fortunate to have a diversity of housing options among independent living groups as well as among MIT residences.
 Therefore my first concern here is that I dont feel that Ms. Geoghans column adequately acknowledges the number of mixed-gender living groups that exist within MITs existing fraternity, sorority and independent living group (FSILG) system.
 No fewer than six chapters among MIT's 35 FSILG chapters some Greek, some non-Greek already offer mixed-gender living options.